 Value denotes the degree of importance of something (or even an action).

-Values are ‘beliefs’ about ‘what is important’
+Human Values are ‘beliefs’ about ‘what is important’

 Values are the beliefs of an individual or a social group about what is held important.
-That motivate people to act one way or another.
+That motivates people to act one way or another.
 “Equal rights for all”, “Merit above all else”, “Dignity of labour” etc are representatives of values.

 Values have a major influence on a person’s behaviour and attitude.